 VR’s Biggest Problem and How We Could (Maybe) Solve It

-When you see yourself move somewhere in VR, while your inner ear doesn’t feel any movement, you get motion sickness.
+When people see themselves move somewhere in VR, while their inner ear doesn’t feel any movement, they often get motion sickness.

-And that’s a huge problem, because it doesn’t matter how good the gameplay or narrative or art is…if you feel like throwing up the entire time.
+And this is a huge problem, because it doesn’t matter how good the gameplay or narrative or art is…if you feel like throwing up the entire time.

 So, unless we want to immediately lose half of our potential audience, we end up having to either (a) not have any movement or (b) spend a lot of time designing a custom, restricted movement system that doesn’t cause motion sickness.